hi-chi/pipic/docs/guides/EXTENSION_DEVELOPMENT.md

         C = CellInterface(CI_I, CI_D, CI_F, CI_P, CI_NP) # unpacking data
         ...
     ```
-4. Develop a function that initiates the exension (i.e. set the internal data based on any parameters needed) and returns the address to the `Handler`:
+4. Develop a function that initiates the extension (i.e. set the internal data based on any parameters needed) and returns the address to the `Handler`:
     ```
     def handler(<parameters>):
         ...